BlueSphereAI/FastAPI-PostgreSQL-Alembic-Docker/cursor_dev/api_testing/api_testing_prompt.md

   - Run the backend server using the command `make runLocal`.
 The **Makefile** is located in the **backend** directory.
   - Observe the terminal for errors, warnings, or unexpected behavior.
   - Identify, analyze, and fix all errors found during runtime.
-  - If needed, add python dependencies to `backend/pyproject.toml`